Dimercel/cl-rules/README.markdown

 [![Build Status](https://travis-ci.org/Dimercel/cl-rules.svg?branch=master)](https://travis-ci.org/Dimercel/cl-rules)

 Simple DSL for rules that can be configured without code.
-If part of your programm logic is set of rules, then this package will help you.
-With him you can create custom rules and conditions, bind actions to rules, load and save your rules in yaml format.
+If part of your programm logic is set of rules, this package will help you.
+You can create custom rules and conditions, bind actions to rules, load and save your rules from/in yaml format.

 ## Usage

-Simple example: system of different tariffs, which defines in declarative style.
+Consider a simple example: system of different tariffs, which defines in declarative style.
 Each tariff contains a set of limits from which the cost is calculated.

 ### 1. Define your set of parameters

-Parameters represent various characteristics your system.
-They is basic values for rules.
-Parameters can change over time.
+  Parameters represent basic variables of your system.
+They may contain absolutely any information and arbitrary strusture.
+For creating them, specify the name and initial value.
+Any parameter can change own value over time, for this purpose is intended `setparam`.
+  In our example, parameters - this is basic characteristics of tariff.
+Define them:

 ```common-lisp
 (in-package :cl-user)